rake74/nwea-pdx-temp/STATUS.md

 ## Task #2 ##
 * setup vagrant to start usable VM
+  * installed puppet 6 i386 for CentOS 6 on this CentOS 7 host via shell
+    provisioner.
+This seemed to the most expedient way to satisfy:
+    * running recent CentOS
+    * running 32 bit, so vagrant can be ran inside virtualbox instance
+    * have a recent version of puppet installed.
+    There may have been better methods, I tried a few w/o success.
+Time...
 * setup vagrant networking (ensure vagrant host can reach API)

 # Family, oncall, or Extra Credit